Skip to contents

 #> 1 3 2

-The NaMatrix objects do not store NA values and thus use much less memory compared to a normal (dense) matrix.
+The NaMatrix objects do not store NA values explicitly and thus use much less memory compared to a normal (dense) matrix.
 The NA values here occur at positions (rows) that are not covered by the read of that column, and there are typically a large fraction of NA values:

 prod(dim(m$sample1)) # total number of values